 I am an ethnographer whose research focuses on Afro-Caribbean worldviews and faith-based political participation in the Anglophone Caribbean.
 I have been conducting fieldwork with grassroots, faith-based NGOs in Trinidad and Tobago since 2005.
 I am also interested in studying urban issues related to institutional racism, and I'm currently collaborating with a local community partner on an ethnographic study of the barriers to academic success facing students at Chester High School.

 My research interests are in the areas of Business Process Management (BPM), process analysis, business-to-business collaboration, and enterprise systems.
 I have published in numerous international journals, books, and conferences in the area of BPM, IT outsourcing, interorganizational trust and collaboration, workflow management, and enterprise systems and have been a frequent invited speaker to various international BPM industry events.

 “Mens sana in corpore sano – to have a sound mind in a sound body”

 As a behavioral neuroscientist, I try to understand the relationships between behavior, physiological processes of the body, and mental states.
 My work specifically focuses on the topics of fear, anxiety, stress, hunger, and habit-like behavior.
-I also have expertise in principles of learning & memory, psychopharmacology, hormonal control of behavior, and the neurobiology of addiction and compulsive behavior.
+I also have expertise in learning & memory, psychopharmacology, hormonal influences on behavior, addiction, and compulsive behaviors.

 I also truly value the opportunity to mentor students who are interested in research.
 All of my projects involve undergraduate research assistants, who gain first-hand experience in designing, implementing, and conducting empirical research experiments.